-Fixed-route bus systems that are primarily connecting outlying areas with a central city through bus service that operates with at least five miles of continuous closed-door service.
+Fixed-route bus systems that primarily connects outlying areas with a central city and operates at least five miles of continuous closed-door service.
 This service may operate motorcoaches (aka over-the-road buses), and usually features peak scheduling multiple-trip tickets and limited stops in the central city.